Trust Lawyer Near Covina

-Many people believe that having a trust prevents survivors from having to work with an attorney to administer a trust.
+Many people in Covina believe that having a trust prevents survivors from having to work with an estate planning attorney.
 This is simply not true.

-When your mother had a trust drafted, she became both the Trustor (trust creator) and the Trustee (the person in charge of the trust).
-When she passed away, there is no longer a Trustor (trust creator) and the person she named in the trust becomes the Successor Trustee (the next person in charge).
-But, what are the duties of a Successor Trustee?
+When your mother had a trust drafted, she became both the Trustor (creator) and the Trustee (the person in charge).
+When she passed away, she is still the Trustor and the person she named becomes the Successor Trustee (the next person in charge).
+But, what are the duties of this person?

-The answer: Many.
-The Successor Trustee has a fiduciary relationship with the beneficiaries, which means the Successor Trustee has a duty to act in the best interest of the named beneficiaries.
+The Successor Trustee has a fiduciary relationship with the beneficiaries, which means he or she has a duty to act in the best interest of the named beneficiaries.
 This general duty owed to beneficiaries has various components.
-For example:

-- Duty to Disclose: A Successor Trustee has a duty to let trust beneficiaries know when a trust becomes irrevocable (upon the Trustor’s passing) through a required Probate Code notification.
-A Successor Trustee must disclose a complete copy of the terms of the irrevocable trust to a trust beneficiary if requested.
+- Duty to Disclose: A Successor Trustee has a duty to let trust beneficiaries know when a trust becomes irrevocable through a required Probate Code notification.
+The Successor Trustee must disclose a complete copy of the terms of the irrevocable trust to a beneficiary if requested.

-- Duty of Care: A Successor Trustee has a duty to follow what the Trustor said in regards to distribution of income or principal.
-A Successor Trustee also has a duty not to commingle trust funds with personal funds.
+- Duty of Care: This person has a duty to follow what the Trustor said regarding distribution of income or principal.
+He or she also has a duty not to commingle trust funds with personal funds.

-- Duty of Loyalty: A Successor Trustee must be completely unselfish and undivided in his/her loyalty to trust beneficiaries.
-A Successor Trustee must avoid self-dealing by not deriving a personal gain in any way from his/her administration of the trust.
-For example, a Successor Trustee should not sell himself/herself a piece of real property at a discount solely for the benefit of the Successor Trustee.
+- Duty of Loyalty: A Successor Trustee must be completely unselfish and undivided in his/her loyalty to the beneficiaries.
+This person must avoid self-dealing by not deriving a personal gain in any way from his/her administration of the trust.
+For example, he or she should not sell himself/herself a piece of real property at a discount solely for their benefit.

 Bottom Line: Being a Successor Trustee should not be taken lightly.
-When a person becomes a Successor Trustee, he or she should consult an attorney to ensure he or she is compliant with California law as a fiduciary.
+When a person is assigned this responsibility, he or she should consult an attorney to ensure he or she is compliant with California law as a fiduciary.

-Our attorneys can help you navigate the complicated world of trust administration.
-By being the Successor Trustee’s attorney, we would protect you as Successor Trustee to ensure that you properly administer the trust according to California Probate Code.
+Our Trust Attorneys in Covina can help you navigate the complicated world of trust administration.
+By being the Successor Trustee’s attorney, we would protect you to ensure that you properly administer the trust according to California Probate Code.